crossplane/crossplane/docs/services-developer-guide.md

 ### Wrapping Up

 Once all your controllers are in place you'll want to test them.
-Note that most projects under the [crossplaneio org] [favor] table driven tests that use Go's standard library `testing` package over kubebuilder's Gingko based tests.
+Note that most projects under the [crossplane org] [favor] table driven tests that use Go's standard library `testing` package over kubebuilder's Gingko based tests.

 Finally, don't forget to plumb any newly added resource kinds and controllers up